-For example, VMAC has developed an air compressor for service vans that is installed under the hood, away from the operator and cargo.
+For example, VMAC has developed an air compressor for service vans that is installed in the engine compartment, away from the operator and cargo.
 This eliminates the risk of toxic fumes, fires, explosions, heavy lifting injuries, and falls, all in one go.
-You can see this UNDERHOOD air compressor in action on the Cullen Diesel van:
+You can see this UNDERHOOD™ air compressor in action on the Cullen Diesel van:

 Protect Your Profits With Employee Safety